osmansen/ERPNext-GFPicker/README.md

 </p>
 <h2>A final note</h2>
 <p>
-ERPNext already supports <a href="https://frappe.io/docs/user/en/guides/deployment/how-to-enable-social-logins">Google authentication</a>.
+ERPNext already supports <a href="https://frappe.io/docs/user/en/guides/deployment/how-to-enable-social-logins" target="_blank">Google authentication</a>.
 You need to set it up before using this script.
 And you need to add the drive APIs into the scope as follows:
 </p><p><pre>
 <code>
 email